 This is what’s known in psychology as “decision fatigue”.
 It’s the observed phenomenon of people making increasingly worse decisions the more they make in a single day, and was most famously illustrated when researchers found that judges made poorer decisions towards the end of their day.

-Steve Jobs was famously obsessed with removing decision fatigue, going so far as to scale his wardrobe down to only a black turtleneck and jeans to remove the “what should I wear?” decision from his day (though he would have looked better in grey v neck merino clothing with some matching socks – just saying).
+Steve Jobs was famously obsessed with removing decision fatigue, going so far as to scale his wardrobe down to only a black turtleneck and jeans to remove the “what should I wear?” decision from his day (though he would have looked better in v neck merino clothing with some matching socks – just saying).
 Removing this small decision, along with others, allowed Jobs to focus his full attention toward creating new Apple products and managing the business.

 Barack Obama once told Vanity Fair something similar: “You’ll see I wear only gray or blue suits… I’m trying to pare down decisions.
 I don’t want to make decisions about what I’m eating or wearing.
 Because I have too many other decisions to make.”
 For a man that had access to the nuclear codes, it was ultimately minimalism that allowed him to make productive decisions, which is eye-opening.
 Mark Zuckerberg also wears the same shirt every day.
 Focused work really is that much easier once you’ve committed to certain small decisions, like what to eat and what to wear.

 Which is not to say that what you wear isn’t important – in fact the opposite.
 You have to have the utmost faith in your clothes that they’re going to be consistently comfortable, clean and temperature-appropriate, all while looking good.
 Maybe faded blue jeans and a turtleneck worked for Steve Jobs in the 90s, but now people are after more streamlined designs, a guiding principle in our lineup of Merino wool clothing.